mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 No, this is not recommended.
 Sandboxie causes stuttering and freezes due to the way it intercepts calls for resources on disk.

+Windows: Krita cannot save

+If the message is "File not found.
+Check the file name and try again.", you probably have Controlled Folder Access enabled.

+-  Select Start  > Settings .
+-   Choose Update & security  > Windows Defender.
+-   Select Open Windows Defender Security Center.
+-   Select Virus & threat protection, and then choose Virus & threat protection settings.
+-   Under Controlled folder access, turn it on or off.

 Can krita work with 8 bit (indexed) images?
 -------------------------------------------